StratCap Digital REIT Investor Losses & Leadership Exit

 Risks of Non-Traded REITs

-- Concentration Risk: StratCap’s focus on digital infrastructure means returns are tied closely to the demand for towers and data centers, as well as tenant stability.
+- Concentration Risk: StratCap’s focus on digital infrastructure means returns are tied closely to demand for towers and data centers, as well as tenant stability.

 - High Commissions and Fees: Non-traded REITs often carry significant upfront costs, which can erode investor returns.